Choosing what software to work with is important: you will probably be using it every day, so you want to use a program that you like.

 Take some time to consider these questions to make a decision for yourself.
 If you are a beginner or you are doing digital painting as a hobby, you might want to start with a free option.

-If you already have some experience and your income allows you to purchase a more premium option, go for it.
-I'm going to tell you what programs I use, but remember that your decision will depend on your particular situation.
+If you already have some experience and your income allows you to purchase a premium option, go for it.
+I'm going to tell you what programs I use, but remember that your decision will depend on your personal situation and values.

-I mainly use Adobe Creative Cloud for all of my work:
+I mainly use Adobe Creative Cloud for my work:

 - Photoshop for raster images, photo editing, character illustration and realistic medical or scientific illustrations.